rhunold/projet10/README.md

 | User | tom@gmail.com | tompass8 | 4

 ### Create a new database
-To create the database, use theses line commands
+To create a new database, first delete the actual one, then use theses line commands

 #### Make migrations
 ```